-Students studying English at St Joseph's are offered 2 GCSE qualifications: English Language and English Literature.
-We hope to enter everyone for both GCSEs and we expect a major commitment from every candidate.

-English is taught over 7 hours per fortnight.
+Students studying English at St Joseph's are offered one combined GCSE qualification: English Language and Literature.
+We hope to enter everyone for the Double Award qualification and we expect the necessary commitment from every candidate.
+English is taught over seven hours per fortnight.